peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-29 Bar Maiden in Distress.md

 - Everyone consumes a Potion of Invisibility, then Hymn knocks on the cover
 	- An opening appears, then a ball of fire bursts through, harming Hymn and Mabel, and causing the latter to drop her invisibility
 		- She turns into a rat in her panic
-- Session ends as a figure emerges from the entrance says that they're too late
+- Session ends as a figure emerges from the entrance saying that they're too late

 |  **Previous Session**   | **Next Session**|
 | --- | --- |